Robert Still

-Life
+Education

 Still was born in London on 10 June 1910 into a family with a strong interest in music.
 He was a descendant of John Still, bishop of Bath and Wells.
 Still was educated at Eton College (1923–29) and Trinity College, Oxford, where he graduated in History and French, and then in music.
 He had a younger brother who died aged 16 and a sister who emigrated to Australia.

 At school and at university Still developed a lifelong interest in racquet sports, including real tennis, in which he won a university sporting blue.
 Both his father and grandfather were solicitors in a long-established London firm, and he had been intended for the law.
-He studied music at Oxford under Ernest Walker, Sir Hugh Allen and others (ancestor Peter Still had acted for George III), and then spent two years at the Royal College of Music under C. H. Kitson, Gordon Jacob and the organist Basil Allchin.
+He studied music at Oxford under Ernest Walker, Sir Hugh Allen and others, and then spent two years at the Royal College of Music under C. H. Kitson, Gordon Jacob and the organist Basil Allchin.
 He also studied under Wilfred Dunwell at Trinity College of Music (modern harmony and counterpoint) and later in life under Hans Keller.

+Wartime

-After Oxford, Still returned to Eton to teach music, moving on in 1938 to become conductor and arranger of the Ballet Trois Arts, a travelling company.
+On graduating, Still returned to Eton to teach music.
+He left in 1938 to become conductor and arranger of the Ballet Trois Arts, a travelling company.
 Having refused a commission, he spent the Second World War first manning a searchlight in the Cotswolds and then with the Royal Artillery travelling orchestra, which he conducted.
-He married Elizabeth Westman in 1944 and they had four daughters.
+He married Elizabeth Westmann in 1944 - at the time she was serving with the Women's Auxiliary Air Force at Bletchley Park as a German translator - and they had four daughters.

+Bucklebury

-After the war, the couple moved to Ampfield, Hampshire and in 1949 to Bucklebury, Berkshire, where he lived at Bucklebury Lodge, Chapel Row.
+After the war the couple moved to Ampfield, Hampshire and in 1949 to Bucklebury, Berkshire, where he lived at Bucklebury Lodge, Chapel Row.
 There he devoted himself to composition, working from a studio hut in the garden.
 Visitors there included Sir Eugene Goossens, Edmund Rubbra, Deryck Cooke, Heather Harper and Myer Fredman.
 While at Bucklebury Still composed The Ballad of the Bladebone Inn, an orchestral overture inspired by the pub close to his house.
 Describing a tale explaining the name and sign of the pub, the composition's debut performance was at the Royal Festival Hall on 23 October 1957.
-Stanley Bayliss of The Musical Times described it as "duly bucolic" with "pleasant tunes", but said that it failed to send a "shiver down the spine."
+Stanley Bayliss described it as "duly bucolic" with "pleasant tunes", but said that it failed to send a "shiver down the spine."

 Much of his time in later life was spent giving free advice and lessons to students.
 His local friends included the composer Anthony Scott (1911-2000, Finzi's only pupil), painter and critic Adrian Stokes, the harpsichordist Michael Thomas (1922-1997) and Newbury Choral Society conductor and pianist John Russell.